YOU ARE THIS LIGHT

 Precepts are sets of injunctions, guideposts or standards of conduct that practitioners of Zen seek to live by.
 As part of the Jukai Ceremony and the Ordination Ceremony to become a Hollow Bones Priest, committing to live by the precepts provides a guide to the Hollow Bones dharma teachings in daily life.
 Familiarizing oneself with these commitments through daily intention and practice is a necessary step in deepening ones path of awakening beyond zazen and Mondo Zen Facilitation.

-Registration opens in Fall 2025
+Registration opens in 2026

 Why Study?